How To Create Multilingual Emails

 If your business has an international workforce, sending multilingual emails is likely a huge part of your internal communications strategy.

-But we know that sending emails in multilingual languages is easier said than done.
+But we know that learning how to write an email in two languages is tough.
+And sending emails in multilingual languages is easier said than done.

 In this guide we’ll walk you through some different ways of sending multilingual emails to your employees—using ContactMonkey’s internal communication software.
 With the right internal communications software, you can easily manage the challenges of a multilingual workplace.